 Go wherever you can reach and cast wherever and whenever you can.
 As a long term sea angler since my early years, I soon realised that with a lure I could reach areas not fishable with traditional (bait) tackle.
 Leads and hooks left to rest will quickly find the snags.
 A lure however, especially the weedless variety, can be fished in an among the snags with much more confidence.
 And this is, afterall, where the majority of predatory fish live!TOP

-Lure fishing for bass
+Lure of the bass

-Being based in Cornwall, the bass is our primary lure fishing target.
+Being based in Cornwall, the bass is our primary lure caught target.
 Surrounded by wild, rugged coastlines and rough seas, this is prime bass territory.
-Lure fishing for bass, for me, has always been about escaping and exploring.
+Fishing for bass, for me, has always been about escaping and exploring.
 There's barely an inch of coastline here that won't see a bass, given the right feeding conditions or tides.
 There's a never ending search over literally hundreds of miles or rocky points, beaches and estuary creeks to keep even the most motivated angler busy for decades.

 In Cornwall our north and south coasts vary quite substantially.
 With beaches and creeks facing in every possible direction, there is always shelter here somewhere from a strong or cold wind, and just the right amount of swell or current on at least one of the hundreds of beaches available for the wandering bass angler to target.